George Clooney is working on a Watergate series for Netflix

 Clooney and his production company, Smokehouse Pictures, are working with "Bridge of Spies" writer Matt Charman on the project.

-Netflix did not immediately respond to a request for comment.
+Netflix did not comment.

 The Nixon years are also getting the Hollywood treatment from Steven Spielberg.